-- (i) The Ordinary Resolution 4 proposed in item 4 above, if passed, will facilitate the payment of Directors' fees during the financial year in which the fees are incurred, that is during the financial year ending 31 December 2016.
-In the event that the amount proposed is insufficient, approval will be sought at the next annual general meeting for payments to meet the shortfall. - (ii) Mr Chow Yew Hon, upon re-election as Director, shall remain as the lead independent Director, Chairman of the Remuneration Committee and a member of the Audit and Risk Management Committee and Nominating Committee.
-He is considered as an Independent Director for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. - (iii) The Ordinary Resolution 8 proposed in item 8 above, if passed, will empower the Directors of the Company from the date of this AGM until the next annual general meeting, to issue shares and convertible securities in the capital of the Company, without seeking any further approval from shareholders in general meeting but within the limitation imposed by the Resolution, for such purposes as the Directors may consider to be in the interests of the Company. - (iv) The Ordinary Resolution 9 proposed in item 9 above relates to the renewal of a mandate approved by shareholders of the Company at previous annual general meetings of the Company held on 30 June 1999, 31 May 2000, 18 May 2001, 20 May 2002, 20 May 2003, 30 April 2004, 22 April 2005, 28 April 2006, 26 April 2007, 25 April 2008, 29 April 2019, 28 April 2011, 26 April 2012, 29 April 2013, 30 April 2014 and 30 April 2015 authorising the Company to purchase its own shares subject to and in accordance with the "Guidelines on Share Purchases" set out in the Appendix of the Addendum dated 14 April 2016 to shareholders of the Company (being an addendum to the Annual Report of the Company, the company, the Company for the year ended 31 December 2015), the Constitution of the Company, the Companies Act, Chapter 50, the Listing Manual of the SGX-ST and such other laws and regulations as may for the time being be applicable.
-The source of funds to be used for the purchase or acquisition of shares including the amount of financing and its impact on the Company's financial position are set out in Sections 5 and 6 of the Addendum dated 14 April 2016.
+- (i) The Ordinary Resolution 3 proposed in item 3 above, if passed, will facilitate the payment of Directors' fees during the financial year in which the fees are incurred, that is during the financial year ending 31 December 2017.
+In the event that the amount proposed is insufficient, approval will be sought at the next annual general meeting for payments to meet the shortfall. - (ii) The Ordinary Resolution 7 proposed in item 7 above, if passed, will empower the Directors of the Company from the date of this AGM until the next annual general meeting, to issue shares and convertible securities in the capital of the Company, without seeking any further approval from shareholders in general meeting but within the limitation imposed by the Resolution, for such purposes as the Directors may consider to be in the interests of the Company. - (iii) The Ordinary Resolution 8 proposed in item 8 above relates to the renewal of a mandate approved by shareholders of the Company at previous annual general meetings of the Company held on 30 June 1999, 31 May 2000, 18 May 2001, 20 May 2002, 20 May 2003, 30 April 2004, 22 April 2005, 28 April 2006, 26 April 2007, 25 April 2008, 29 April 2009, 28 April 2010, 28 April 2011, 26 April 2012, 29 April 2013, 30 April 2014, 30 April 2015 and 29 April 2016 authorising the Company to purchase its own shares subject to and in accordance with the "Guidelines on Share Purchases" set out in the Appendix of the Addendum dated 13 April 2017 to shareholders of the Company (being an addendum to the Annual Report of the Company for the year ended 31 December 2016), the Constitution of the Company, the Companies Act, Chapter 50, the Listing Manual of the SGX-ST and such other laws and regulations as may for the time being be applicable.
+The source of funds to be used for the purchase or acquisition of shares including the amount of financing and its impact on the Company's financial position are set out in Sections 5 and 6 of the Addendum dated 13 April 2017.